 To try and make you stay Facebook will offer a solution to each reason.
 When you are happy click ‘Deactivate’.

 To check you've been deactivated properly, ask a friend to search their account for you.
-If you aren't there you've been successfully deactivated.
+If you aren't there or you come up without a cover photo and when they click through and you see the message 'Sorry this content isn't available' you've been successfully deactivated.

 3: Using Messenger

-Launch Messenger on your phone and you’ll need to log in again using your Facebook email and password.
+Launch Messenger on your phone and you’ll be able to keep using it as normal

 This means you can keep using Messenger to chat to your Facebook friends, but you don’t have to use Facebook.